sahib/misc/performance/4_io.rst

 1. Avoid I/O. (🤡)
 2. Use a sane buffer size with ``read()``/``write()``.
-3. Use append only data for writing.
+3. Use append only writes if possible.
 4. Read files sequential, avoid seeking.
 5. Batch small writes, as they evict caches.
 6. Avoid creating too many small files.